-- (a) The Applicant shall refer to Annex 13 of the TM when identifying the NSRs.
+- (i) The Applicant shall refer to Annex 13 of the TM when identifying the NSRs.
 The NSRs shall include existing NSRs and planned/committed noise sensitive developments and uses earmarked on the relevant Outline Zoning Plans, Development Permission Area Plans, Outline Development Plans, Layout Plans and other relevant published land use plans, including plans and drawings published by Lands Department and any land use and development applications approved by the Town Planning Board.
-Photographs of existing NSRs shall be appended to the EIA report. - (b) The Applicant shall select assessment points to represent identified NSRs for carrying out quantitative noise assessment described below.
-The assessment points shall be agreed by the Director prior to the quantitative noise assessment and may be varied subject to the best and latest information available during the course of the EIA study.
+Photographs of existing NSRs shall be appended to the EIA report. - (ii) The Applicant shall select assessment points to represent identified NSRs for carrying out quantitative noise assessment described below.
+The assessment points shall be agreed with the Director prior to the quantitative noise assessment and may be varied subject to the best and latest information available during the course of the EIA study.
 A map showing the location and description such as name of building, use, and floor of each and every selected assessment point shall be given.
-For planned noise sensitive land uses without committed site layouts, the Applicant should use the relevant planning parameters to work out representative site layouts for operational noise assessment purpose.
-However, such assumptions together with any constraints identified, such as setback of building, building orientation, extended podium, shall be agreed by the relevant responsible parties including Planning Department and Lands Department in accordance with section 6.3 of Annex 13 of the TM.